Visual space: Visual space and the visual field

-Spaces: formal, physical, perceptual
+Formal, physical and perceptual spaces

 The fundamental distinction was made by Rudolf Carnap between three kinds of space which he called formal, physical and perceptual.
 Mathematicians, for example, deal with ordered structures, ensembles of elements for which rules of logico-deductive relationships hold, limited solely by being not self-contradictory.
 These are the formal spaces.
 According to Carnap, studying physical space means examining the relationship between empirically determined objects.
-Finally, there is the realm of what students of Kant know as Anschauungen, immediate sensory experiences, often awkwardly translated as "apperceptions", which belong to perceptual spaces.
+Finally, there is the realm of what students of Kant know as Anschauungen, immediate sensory experiences, often translated as "apperceptions", which belong to perceptual spaces.

 Visual space and geometry

 Geometry is the discipline devoted to the study of space and the rules relating the elements to each other.
 For example, in Euclidean space the Pythagorean theorem provides a rule to compute distances from Cartesian coordinates.
 In a two-dimensional space of constant curvature, like the surface of a sphere, the rule is somewhat more complex but applies everywhere.
 On the two-dimensional surface of a football, the rule is more complex still and has different values depending on location.
 In well-behaved spaces such rules used for measurement, called metrics, are classically handled by the mathematics invented by Riemann.
 Object space belongs to that class.

 To the extent that it is reachable by scientifically acceptable probes, visual space as defined is also a candidate for such considerations.
 The first and remarkably prescient analysis was published by Ernst Mach in 1901.
 Under the heading On Physiological as Distinguished from Geometrical Space Mach states that "Both spaces are threefold manifoldnesses" but the former is "...neither constituted everywhere and in all directions alike, nor infinite in extent, nor unbounded."
 A notable attempt at a rigorous formulation was made in 1947 by Rudolf Luneburg, who preceded his essay on mathematical analysis of vision by a profound analysis of the underlying principles.
 When features are sufficiently singular and distinct, there is no problem about a correspondence between an individual item A in object space and its correlate A' in visual space.
 Questions can be asked and answered such as "If visual percepts A',B',C' are correlates of physical objects A,B,C, and if C lies between A and B, does C' lie between A' and B' ?"
 In this manner, the possibility of visual space being metrical can be approached.
 If the exercise is successful, a great deal can be said about the nature of the mapping of the physical space on the visual space.

 On the basis of fragmentary psychophysical data of previous generations, Luneburg concluded that visual space was hyperbolic with constant curvature, meaning that elements can be moved throughout the space without changing shape.
 One of Luneburg's major arguments is that, in accord with a common observation, the transformation involving hyperbolic space renders infinity into a dome (the sky).
 The Luneburg proposition gave rise to discussions and attempts at corroborating experiments, which on the whole did not favor it.